Monotonicity formulas and (S$_+$)-property: old and new: Beyond the power-law case

-For each fixed $x \in \Omega$, inserting $h(t) = \ph'(x,t)$ one obtains the desired result. \end{proof}
+For each fixed $x \in \Omega$, inserting $h(t) = \ph'(x,t)$, one obtains the desired result. \end{proof}

-\begin{proposition} Let $\ph$ be a generalized convex $\Phi$-function that satisfies \textnormal{(Mono1)}.
+\begin{proposition} Let $\ph$ be a generalized N-function that satisfies \textnormal{(Mono1)}.
 Then the operator $A_\ph$ is monotone.
-Furthermore, if $\ph$ satisfies $\Lph \hookrightarrow \Lp{1}$, then the operator $A_\ph$ is strictly monotone; and if $\ph$ satisfies \textnormal{(Poin)} and \textnormal{(Mono2)}, then $A_\ph$ is strictly monotone and fulfills the (S$_+$)-property. \end{proposition}
+Furthermore, if $\ph$ satisfies $\Lph \hookrightarrow \Lp{1}$, then the operator $A_\ph$ is strictly monotone, and if $\ph$ satisfies \textnormal{(Poin)} and \textnormal{(Mono2)}, then $A_\ph$ is strictly monotone and fulfills the (S$_+$)-property. \end{proposition}

 \begin{proof} For the monotonicity, consider $u,v \in \Wphzero$.
-Lemma \ref{Le:GeneralizedMono} and Remark \ref{Re:GeneralizedMono} yield that a.e. in $\Omega$
+Lemma \ref{Le:GeneralizedMono} and Remark \ref{Re:GeneralizedMono} yield that a.e. in $\Omega$,

-Therefore $\langle A_\ph(u)- A_\ph(v), u - v \rangle \geq 0$.
-Furthermore, if $\langle A_\ph(u)- A_\ph(v), u - v \rangle = 0$ we know that for a.a. $x \in \Omega$
+Therefore, $\langle A_\ph(u)- A_\ph(v), u - v \rangle \geq 0$.
+Furthermore, if $\langle A_\ph(u)- A_\ph(v), u - v \rangle = 0$, we know that for a.a. $x \in \Omega$,